 - ¼ cup mayonnaise

 - 1 teaspoon dijon mustard

 - 2 tablespoons chopped fresh flat leaf parsley

 - Place the ingredients in a mixing bowl and stir to combine.
 Add salt and pepper to taste if desired.

-- Store covered in the refrigerator up to 5 days.
+- Chill in fridge for at least one hour before serving.
+Store covered in the refrigerator up to 5 days.

 This recipe is from Amy in the Kitchen.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.